 - "They sully the park with their presence!"

-- In Batman for the Sega Genesis, there's an entire level filled with mimes.
-The small mime enemy attacks with jump kicks while the fat mime breathes fire.
+- Stage 4-2 of Batman for the Sega Genesis is filled with mimes.
+The small mime enemy attacks with jump kicks, while the fat mime breathes fire.

 - In the third mission of the Saints Row 2 DLC Pack "Corporate Warfare", after you kill a Mime (which gratitously explodes when you kill him), a limousine appears with an army of angry mimes bent on revenge.